TABLE OF CONTENTS

 While cannabis cultivation is big in Canada, other cannabis sectors that are hiring include educational services, health care, and retail shops.

 Based on Statistics Canada’s report, the highest level of marijuana-related employment was in Ontario with an estimated 5,700 jobs as of Nov.
-2018.
-These numbers are expected to steadily rise.
+2022.
+These numbers are expected to steadily rise in 2023 and beyond.

 Cannabis Cultivation Jobs In Canada

 Canada’s agriculture industry is seeing enormous gains from cultivating cannabis.
 A survey conducted by Cannabis At Work found pay scales for cannabis cultivation jobs are increasing faster than other jobs in the marijuana market.

 According to CEO Alison McMahon, job salaries for cultivation manager, quality assurance, processing assistant, and cultivation technician have gone up.
 Some cultivation-related job salaries have even increased by 14 percent.